wheelercj/note-splitter/README.md

 Converts zettel links from the zettelkasten style to markdown's style, or vice versa.
 Currently, this only works with links that are 14-digit zettel IDs, and with double square brackets for the zettelkasten-style links, e.g. [[20201221140928]].

 ## settings.py
 Settings for the locations of the zettelkasten, its assets, and any downloads folders to automatically move assets from.
-Any linked assets in a downloads folder are automatically moved to whichever assets folder was chosen first.
+(When check_media.py runs, any linked assets in a downloads folder are automatically moved to whichever assets folder was chosen first.)
 Choosing a downloads folder is optional.
 Running this program directly will let you overwrite any settings you had already chosen.